masterofpi11436/rrjweb/README.md

 php artisan serve --host=128.168.123.75 --port=8000

 # Admin Dashboard
-Dashboard for the IT administrator to manage users and applications
+Dashboard for the IT administrator to manage all users and all applications

 # Phone Directory
 Lists all the extensions with some outside vendors